sigreen-nokia/gazoo/README.md

 * I've tested this on my mac running docker for desktop (for ARM CPU's enable rosseta in advanced settings)
 * I've also tested this on Ubuntu Linux 20.04.
 Install docker using your favorite site
-* It will probably also work on a Windows 10 machine with wsl installed (Ubuntu image), using the wsl linux terminal to run it.
+* I've also tested this on Windows 10 using wsl and docker for desktop

 ## pre requisits